adriacv17/datafun-06-projects/README.md

 1. Follow the instructions for Exercise 9.16 (starting pg.
 350).
 2. Complete the exercise in a Jupyter notebook.
 3. Include the title of the notebook, your name, and date at the top.
-4. Include the following Markdown Section Headings in your notebook.
+4. Include the following Markdown Section Headings in your notebook.<br>
     a.
-Section 1-Load: Get the file, store it in your repo, and load it into a DataFrame.
+Section 1-Load: Get the file, store it in your repo, and load it into a DataFrame.<br>
     b.
-Section 2-View: Display the first 7 rows and the last 7 rows.
+Section 2-View: Display the first 7 rows and the last 7 rows.<br>
     c.
-Section 3-Describe: Use the DataFrame describe() function to calculate basic descriptive statistics for all numeric columns.
+Section 3-Describe: Use the DataFrame describe() function to calculate basic descriptive statistics for all numeric columns.<br>
     d.
-Section 4-Series: Use the Series method describe() to calculate the descriptive stats for all category/text columns.
+Section 4-Series: Use the Series method describe() to calculate the descriptive stats for all category/text columns.<br>
     e.
-Section 5-Unique: Use the Series method unique() to get unique category values.
+Section 5-Unique: Use the Series method unique() to get unique category values.<br>
     f.
-Section 6-Histograms: Use the DataFrame's hist() function to create a histogram for each numerical column.
+Section 6-Histograms: Use the DataFrame's hist() function to create a histogram for each numerical column.<br>

 ### Task 2 - Push to GitHub